 How did Michelle’s teaching change your attitude to presenting in business?

 A key thing that Michelle helped me to understand was that presentation structure really matters.
-Presentations beforehand had been built around what I thought would work and who I believed the audience were.
+Prior to attending Michelle’s masterclass, presentations had been built around what I thought would work and who I believed the audience were.
 That is certainly not the case now, not only has planning for presentations become more intuitive, the reaction of my audiences has shown that I am really getting key messages across.
 Rather than dictate, I like to converse through my presentations in a ‘two-way’ style and it’s working.

 In general, what positive outcomes have you achieved from improving your presentation skills?